Generic Name: brompheniramine, codeine, and phenylephrine (BROM fen IR a meen, KOE deen, FEN il EFF rin)

 Codeine can slow or stop your breathing, and may be habit-forming.
 MISUSE OF THIS MEDICINE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH, especially in a child or other person using the medicine without a prescription.

-You should not use this medicine if you are allergic to codeine, phenylephrine, or brompheniramine.
+You should not use M-End PE if you are allergic to codeine, phenylephrine, or brompheniramine.

 Do not use this medicine if you have used an MAO inhibitor in the past 14 days.
 A dangerous drug interaction could occur.
 MAO inhibitors include isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, tranylcypromine, and others.